 It was proposed and adopted at the first WSC in January, 2004, that for purposes of representation at the WSC, North America would be organized by “Areas,” with each Area entitled to send one Delegate to the annual WSC.
-There are presently 55 Areas.
-Each Area covers one of the 50 states (except California, which has two Areas—North and South), two areas in Canada (Central/Eastern, Western), Phone Meetings and the Online Progress Meeting.
+There are presently 66 Areas.
+Each Area covers one of the 50 states (except California, which has two Areas – North and South), 13 Canadian provinces, Phone Meetings and the Online Platform Meetings.

-The Area Delegate (AD) may be elected by any means the group or groups in the Area decide.
+The Area Delegate (AD) is elected or selected by any means the group or groups in the Area decide.
 The most qualified candidate is an S-Anon member with several years of recovery and service experience, who has a working knowledge of the Twelve Traditions and Concepts of S-Anon and is familiar with the S-Anon/S-Ateen Service Manual.
 Some areas have established their own suggested qualifications and a full description of the duties of their Area Delegate.

-If S-Anon groups in an Area have an Intergroup, the AD may be selected through a formal election process of the Area’s choosing.
-In other Areas, ADs may volunteer for service.
-In every case, it is recommended that all Area groups be given the opportunity to have a voice in the selection of the AD.
+If S-Anon groups in an Area have an Intergroup, the AD may be elected or selected through a formal election process of the Area’s choosing.
+It is recommended that all Area groups be given the opportunity to have a voice in the selection of the AD.
 Once the Area elects or affirms a volunteer AD, the AD registers with the World Service Office (WSO).
 The WSO then gives the AD contact information for all registered groups within the Area that have given permission for their information to be shared so the Area Delegate can contact those groups.

 *GROUP REPRESENTATION BY AREA DELEGATES *